francescoolivieri/Card-Dealer/README.md

 # Card Dealer
- Card Dealer using MSP432P401R - Embedded Software for the Internet of Things
+ Automated Card Dealer using MSP432P401R - Embedded Software for the Internet of Things
  Implementation of an automatic dealer of cards with people recognition.

 ## Project Components